MrYsLab/telemetrix/docs/dht.md

 }
 ```
 When a DHT is added, a read is performed to see if there are any issues with the device.
-If the read returns a zero, then there are no issues, and nothing to report.
-However a non-zero
+If the read returns a zero, then there are no issues and nothing to report.
+However, a non-zero
 value is an error indicator.
 The error value is returned as a report.

 ### Add A New Server Function To Continuously Monitor The Device

 <p><b>1.
-Create A Deivce Scanner Function For Active DHT Devices</b></p>
+Create A Device Scanner Function For Active DHT Devices</b></p>
 We are going to create the _scan_dhts_ scanning function and then call the function in
 the loop section of the sketch.

 The scan_dhts function prebuilds a report_message buffer assuming that the read
 will return valid data.
 The format for the report is shown in the comments for the function.
-For valid data, the floating point values are copied to the buffer as bytes and report is sent across
+For valid data, the floating-point values are copied to the buffer as bytes, and a report is sent across the link.
-the link.

 If an error is returned as a result of the read, byte 2 of the report, the report sub-type is changed
-from DHT_DATA to DHT_ERROR and packet length is changed to a value of 4 bytes.
+from DHT_DATA to DHT_ERROR, and the packet length is changed to a value of 4 bytes.
 The report is then
 sent across the serial link.